-Beetroot’s beauty is the lush deep purplish hue combined with yellow corn, bright green pesto and pure whiteness of yoghurt.
-Can you imagine your salad plate in such colours!
-The wonderful gift of nature, beautiful colours which no human can mimic!
-Our eyes can pick 10 000 different combinations of colours.
+This colorful salad is a feast for the eyes and the tastebuds.
+The beetroot’s beauty is the lush, deep purplish hue combined with the bright yellow corn, vibrant green pesto, and the pure whiteness of yogurt, or you can make it with coconut cream to veganice the recipe.
+Can you imagine your salad plate in such colors?
+The wonderful gift of nature, beautiful colors which no human can mimic!

-When choosing a beetroot, pick it up and feel that its heavy for its size and is unbruised and has no damage on the surface.
-Best to buy beets with green tops still on, looking fresh.
-The leaves are edible as well, or you can use juice it as well.
+When choosing a beetroot, pick it up and make sure that it feels heavy for its size.
+It is unbruised and has no damage on the surface.
+It is best to buy beets with green tops still on, looking fresh.
+The leaves are edible as well, or you can make these into a juice or part of the vegetable stock as well.

-Beetroot salad: You can slice and roast them with coconut oil, squeeze lemon juice over it and a sprinkle of cayenne powder.
-Layer it with macadamia cheese, goat or sheep cheese.
+Beetroot salad: You can slice and roast these with coconut oil, squeeze lemon juice over them, and add a sprinkle of cayenne powder.
+Layer it with macadamia cheese, goat, or sheep cheese.

-Raw: Consuming beets raw is best, but most people like to cook it and eat it soft.
+Raw: Consuming beets raw is best, but most people like to cook and eat them soft.
 When cooked, the powerful betalain is significantly lost, and the oxalic acid may form calcium stones in the system when heated.

 Juice: Beet juice goes well with a combination of pineapple, ginger lemongrass leaves or apples, lemon, and ginger.
 Blend everything until smooth and filter the juice or put it all in a slow juice extractor.
-You can also add carrots, cucumber and celery.
-Don’t drink beet juice concentrated by itself as it is too strong for the system and may provoke vomiting or diarrhoea.
-Always mix it with other vegetables and fruits.
+You can also add carrots, cucumber, and celery.
+Don’t drink beet juice concentrated by itself as it is too strong for the system and may provoke vomiting or diarrhea.
+Instead, always mix it with other vegetables and fruits.

-Inflammation: Anthocyanins causes the deep purple colour and Choline is a vital and versatile nutrient in beetroot; this chemical helps with skin, eye and liver health: sleep, muscle movement, learning, and memory.
+Inflammation: Anthocyanins cause the deep purple color, and Choline is a vital and versatile nutrient in beetroot; this chemical helps with skin, eye, and liver health: sleep, muscle movement, learning, and memory.

-- 2 medium beet roots skined and grated
+- 2 medium beetroots skinned and grated fine

 - 2 cup thick yogurt or coconut cream